Irreversible entropy production, from quantum to classical: Applications

 \subsection{Infinitesimal quenches}

-We consider here the non-equilibrium lag studied in Sec~\ref{sec:lag}, but applied to the specific scenario of infinitesimal quenches.
-We pick up where we left off at the end of Sec.~\ref{sec:lag}, so all ideas and notations are the same.
+We continue here our review of the non-equilibrium lag, first discussed in Sec~\ref{sec:lag}.
+But now we focus on the specific scenario of infinitesimal quenches.
+All ideas and notations are the same as in Sec~\ref{sec:lag}.
 One of the difficulties with characterizing the non-equilibrium lag is its dependence on the form of the work protocol $H(\lambda(t))$.
 Or, what is equivalent, the form of the unitary $V$ in Fig~\ref{fig:nonEq_lag}.
 This can be simplified by considering \emph{quantum quenches}~\cite{Fusco2014a}.
 That is, one assumes that the protocol taking $H_i \to H_f$ is much faster than the typical time-scales of the system, so that the evolution can be taken to be instantaneous.
 This therefore amounts to setting $V \simeq 1$, so that the final state coincides with the initial one, $\rho' = \rho_i^\text{th}$.
 The basic idea is therefore that the changes in the Hamiltonian are so fast that the system has no time to respond, so even though $H_i \to H_f$, the system stays frozen at $\rho_i^\text{th}$.
 Of course, after the quench, many things can happen.
-If the systme is isolated, it will evolve according to the new Hamiltonian $H_f$.
+If the system is isolated, it will evolve according to the new Hamiltonian $H_f$~\cite{Calabrese2005a}.
 And if it is coupled to a bath, it will eventually thermalize, changing from $\rho_i^\text{th} \to \rho_f^\text{th}$.
-The infinitesimal quench thus separates work and heat, as discussed in Sec.~\ref{sec:classical}.

 All equations in Sec.~\ref{sec:lag} are simplified in this case.
 In particular, Eq.~\eqref{Qgen_nonEqLag_Sigma} becomes

 while the CGF~\eqref{Qgen_nonEqLag_CGF_Renyi} transforms to